Like any sane developer, I created Squarkdown because I needed a tool to do something, but couldn’t find any that could.1

 The situation which led me to create Squarkdown should actually pretty clearly illustrate what it’s for.
 (I hope.)

-So I store my personal wiki, [Assort], as a repo on GitHub.
+So I store my personal wiki, Assort, as a repo on GitHub.
 It’s filled with hundreds of .md files stored in a meshwork of folders.
 You can browse through them right on GitHub, and GitHub renders a lovely preview with GitHub-Flavoured Markdown for each file.
 This is certainly my preferred way of reading their content!

 At the same time, I also wanted to share the content with non-techy people who probably wouldn’t be accustomed to browsing content through a GitHub repo.
 In this case, a website would be ideal.

 What Squarkdown does is exactly that – it automates the process of collecting all the relevant .md files in the repo, processing and extracting their metadata, and generating their equivalent pages in the site.
+It means I can write content in Markdown as usual, then simply configure a few options in squarks, and have the peace of mind that it’ll all be automatically reflected in the site.